 The stargazing train near you runs in conjunction with ranger programs at Great Basin National Park.
 They provide the Dark Rangers, night sky experts who guide the programs.
 Because of the limited resources, the train runs only on Friday nights in the summer.
 Stargazing reservations book up at least a year in advance, but with some diligence, you might score seats online from a cancellation.

 The stargazing train isn’t the only way to experience the night sky without light pollution.
 You can attend astronomy events in the national park year-round.
-Or plan a camping trip to the area and search for constellations on your own with a star map.
+Or plan a camping trip to the area and search for constellations on your own with a star map and a stargazing tent for comfort.
 Realistically, it’s the closest thing any of us will get to an escape from this year — a few hours of looking up at the vast sky and imagining what else is out there.

 It’s worth heading to Nevada’s high desert because the Great Basin is a Gold Tier International Darky Sky.
 The low humidity in the desert, high altitude, and remoteness let you see the stars as you never have before.
 The International Dark Sky Association addresses light pollution.
 They give Dark Sky certifications to parks which are good stewards of the night sky.